-"Perhaps the fellows who wrecked the study left it there, to make these silly fools think I had done it," he answered.

-"If Figgins really picked it up in his study that's the only

-way I can account for it.
+"Perhaps the fellows who wrecked the study left it there to make these silly fools think I had done it," he answered.
+"If Figgins really picked it up in his study that's the only way I can account for it.
 Certainly I haven't been in his study."

-"Oh!" said Figgins.
+" Oh!" said Figgins.

 "Gammon!" growled Fatty Wynn.

 But Kerr gave a nod.
-"Our leg's been pulled!" he said.

 "You can't blame us, Tom Merry, finding your hanky there-after a House raid.
+But--"

-But-" "You silly chump!" exclaimed Manners.
+"You silly chump!" exclaimed Manners.
 "Are we the kind of fellows to do what you say has been done to your study?"
-"Well.

 "Well, somebody's done it," growled Figgins.
-"If it wasn't this study, we want to know what School House rotter wasn t this study, we want to know what School House rotter it was."
+"If it wasn't this study, we want to know what School House rotter it was."

 "Find out, and be blowed to you!" said Lowther, mopping his streaming nose.
 "Anybody but a born fool would ask questions before he started punching heads."

+" Look here-"

-"Look hero-" "Oh, shut up!
+"Oh, shut up.
 Get out of our study, and to-morrow we'll jolly well thrash you all round!" hooted Lowther.

-"You're jolly welcome to try," said Figgins.
-"I don't half believe that it wasn't you, either-the hanky was there and it was dropped-" "Chuck it!" said Talbot quietly.
-"Somebody has done
+"You're jolly well welcome to try," said Figgins.
+"I don't half believe that it wasn't you, either -the hanky was there-and it was dropped--"

 "Chuck it!" said Talbot quietly.

-"Somebody has done this to make a row between you fellows.
-You ought to try to find out who it was, instead of slanging one another."
+"Somebody has done this to make a

+row between you fellows.
+You ought

+to try to find out who it was instead

+of slanging one another."